Qatari official says between 400 and 500 migrant workers died in World Cup projects

 The Qatari government had previously put the death toll at well under 100.

-Last year, The Guardian reported that more than 6,500 migrant workers had died in Qatar during the decade of its World Cut preparations.
+Last year, The Guardian reported that more than 6,500 migrant workers had died in Qatar during the decade of its World Cup preparations.

 The comments add to ongoing humanitarian concerns about the workers who built up Qatar’s stadiums and infrastructure to hold this year’s international tournament — and other controversies about the host country.